Inferring Latent Temporal Sparse Coordination Graph for Multi-Agent Reinforcement Learning: Experiments

 \subsubsection{Sampling Graphs from Attention Matrix vs. Direct Use of Attention Matrix}

-Unlike the method DICG\cite{DBLP:conf/atal/LiGMAK21}, which directly use the attention matrix as the graph, LTS-CG introduces a novel sampling approach.
-By treating the attention matrix as a distribution and sampling graphs from it, LTS-CG effectively captures the uncertainty inherent in dynamic environments.
+Unlike DICG \cite{DBLP:conf/atal/LiGMAK21}, which directly uses the attention matrix as the graph, LTS-CG introduces a novel sampling approach.
+By treating the attention matrix as a distribution and sampling graphs from it, LTS-CG effectively captures the uncertainty inherent in dynamic environments, in a spirit related to probabilistic graph views in networked MARL \cite{duan2025bayesian}.
 This sampling process allows for richer and more adaptable representations of agent cooperation, as the graphs evolve over time based on the sampled attention weights.
 Consequently, this approach enhances agent adaptability to changing environments, resulting in improved performance and coordination flexibility.